 By \cite[Remark A.3.3.5]{Lur}, for every cofibration $X\to Y$ in $\cS$ the map $F_X^A\to F_Y^A$ is a cofibration in the projective structure on $\cS^\cC.$ In particular, the map $F_{\phi}^A\to F_{\Delta^0}^A$ is a cofibration in $\cS^\cC$, and thus

 is cofibrant. \end{proof}

-We now come to our main conclusion. \begin{thm} Let $\cC$ be a small category with finite limits and colimits, that is tensored weakly closed over $\cS_f$.
+We now come to our main conclusion. \begin{thm} Let $\cC$ be a small category with finite limits and colimits, that is tensored over $\cS_f$ and the action is weakly closed (see Definition \ref{d:tensored} 1).
 Suppose that for every $A,B\in\cC$ the simplicial set $\Map_\cC(A,B)$ is a Kan complex.
 Consider the enriched dual Yoneda embedding

 We endow the category $\cS^\cC$ with the projective model structure, and we define a map $f$ in $\cC$ to be a weak equivalence or a cofibration if $Y(f)$ is a weak equivalence or a cofibration in $(\cS^\cC)^{\op}$.
 Then $\cC$ is a special weak cofibration category. \end{thm}